Phone: (202) 296-5505 Email: info@winvale.com

 Accepting Mass Modifications

+Mass Modifications are GSA initiated modifications to the MAS Solicitation.
+These are important for all contractors to review and accept regardless of what they are offering.
 The deadlines and outcomes of accepting Mass Modifications vary, but you should be on the look-out for any updates and accept them in the Mass Modification System as soon as you can.
-The most recent update to keep an eye on is the MAS Solicitation Refresh #5, which was released in early November 2020.
+Generally, Mass Mods are due 90 days after the Refresh release.
+The most recent update to keep an eye on is MAS Solicitation Refresh #22, which was released in August 2024, and has major updates including expanding the Transactional Data Reporting (TDR) program to 67 more Special Item Numbers (SINs).

 Updating Your Administrative Information

-Throughout the life of your contract, you may have changes to your Point of Contact (Contract administrator, Industrial Funding Fee POC, Order POC, Subcontracting POC), your contact information (phone, e-mail, fax), and your authorized negotiators.
-You will need to change this information through a contract modification.
+Throughout the life of your contract, you may have changes to your Point of Contact (Such as contract administrator, Order POC, Subcontracting POC), your contact information (phone, e-mail, fax), and your authorized negotiators.
+This information is updated through a contract modification.
+If you have the wrong address or POC, any interested government agencies may have a difficult time reaching you, and you are not complying with GSA Schedule regulations.

 Updating Your Contract Offerings and Pricing